regit/secure-conntrack-helpers/secure-conntrack-helpers.rst

  - Fixed: Value of a connection tracking attribute is used.
 This is not a candidate for forgery.
  - In CMD: Value is fetched from the payload.
 This is a candidate for forgery.

 The options are module loading options.
-They permit to activate the extended but dangerous features of some protocols.
+They permit activation of the extended but dangerous features of some protocols.

 Secure use of Connection Tracking Helpers